About Dr. Alexander

 Get Help Finding Specialized Mesothelioma Treatment

 If you select Dr. Alexander as your mesothelioma specialist, you can find comfort in knowing that he is one of the country’s leading experts in peritoneal mesothelioma.
 He is both an excellent surgeon and a passionate researcher.

-If you have peritoneal mesothelioma, contact our team today for additional information about visiting a specialist and qualifying for compensation to cover treatment costs.
+If you have peritoneal mesothelioma, contact our team today for additional information about visiting a specialist and pursuing financial assistance for your treatment.